jfreehill/samf-schedule/README.md

 samf-schedule
 =============

-Will be: Web app for checking the schedule of the Spring Awakening Music Festival 2013
+May become: Web app for checking the schedule of the Spring Awakening Music Festival 2013

 Right now: JSON file of 2013 lineup